rartino/ENVISIoN/README.rst

 The initial version was developed as part of the course TFYA75: Applied Physics - Bachelor Project, given at Linköping University, Sweden (LiU) spring term 2017.
 The title of the final report was: "Design och implementing av en interakiv visualisering av elektronstrukturdata".
 Authors: Josef Adamsson, Robert Cranston, David Hartman, Denise Härnström, Fredrik Segerhammar.
 The project was supervised by Johan Jönsson (main supervisor), Rickard Armiento (expert and client), and Peter Steneteg (expert).
 The course examinator was Per Sandström.

+Subsequent contributions have been made during the spring term of 2018 by Anders Rehult, Andreas Kempe, Marian Brännvall, and Viktor Bernholtz, as part of the same course.
+The title of the final report was: "Design och implementering av system för interaktiv visualisering av elektronstrukturdata".
+The project was supervised by Johan Jönsson (main supervisor) and Rickard Armiento (client and expert).
+The course examinator was Per Sandström.

 The main part of ENVISoN is built using Python scripting in Inviwo.
 It provides a set of python routines that allows a user with just a few simple commands to: